your database front-end

 Database Authentication

-If your list of users is managed by a database then you can setup dbFront so that it will call a stored procedure to validate users.
+If your list of users is managed by a database then you can set up dbFront so that it will call a stored procedure to validate users.

 dbFront create database connection